United Kingdom Factory Automation and Industrial Control Systems Market - Growth, Trends, and Forecasts (2020 - 2025)

 Automotive and Transportation will be One of the Key Drivers of the Market

-According to a government-commissioned review, the manufacturing sector in the country may unlock GBP 455 billion over the next decade and create thousands of jobs, if the country successfully adopts the fourth industrial revolution and carves out a successful post-Brexit future.
-This shall include the automotive industry that is a mjaor contributor to the GDP of Britain.
+According to a government-commissioned review, the country's manufacturing sector may unlock GBP 455 billion over the next decade and create thousands of jobs if the country successfully adopts the fourth industrial revolution and carves out a successful post-Brexit future.
+This shall include the automotive industry that is a major contributor to the GDP of Britain.

 The primary concern of the automotive industry remains the length of a project.
-Hence, quick return-on-investment projects, combined with low-cost automation and cost innovation, are expected to help manufacturers in the country on improving competitiveness and cater to increasing demand through productivity improvement.
+Hence, quick return-on-investment projects, combined with low-cost automation and cost innovation, are expected to help manufacturers in the country improve competitiveness and cater to increasing demand through productivity improvement.

 The country has been continually investing in introducing innovations in the Automotive Industry.
-UK is the largest manuifacturrer of electric vehicles and is actively investing into factory automation to maintain its competitive advantage.
-According to the Department of International Trade (DIT), the automation of the industry was further accelerated more than Euro 130 million of FDI in 2018.
+The United Kingdom is the largest electric vehicle manufacturer, and it is actively investing in factory automation to maintain its competitive advantage.
+According to the Department of International Trade (DIT), the automation of the industry was further accelerated by more than EUR 130 million of FDI in 2018.

 To understand key trends, Download Sample Report

-According to a recent report released by Cisco, on an average, each UK worker produces around three times less per hour against their French, German, and American counterparts.
-Moreover, the UK was dependent on workers from other European countries, since a long time.
+According to a recent report released by Cisco, on an average, each UK worker produces around three times less per hour than their French, German, and American counterparts.
+Moreover, the United Kingdom was dependent on workers from other European countries for a long time.
 The manufacturers preferred to hire people rather than invest in automation equipment.

-However, post Brexit, the businesses are forced to utilize workforce effectively and find alternative ways of performing tasks, for which they have a shortage of staff.
+However, post-Brexit, the businesses are forced to utilize the workforce effectively and find alternative ways of performing tasks, for which they have a shortage of staff.
 This may boost the adoption of factory automation in the next few years and so forth.

 This program engaged with 3,000 SME manufacturers based in Cheshire and Warrington, Cumbria, Lancashire, Greater Manchester, and the Liverpool City Region.
 The EUR 20 million pilot program became operational in January 2019, and it is likely to run until March 2021.

-Moreover, 62 of the businesses via this program secured funding and are expected to contribute an additional EUR 52 million in gross value added (GVA), for the North West economy in a span of next three years.
+Moreover, 62 of the businesses via this program secured funding and are expected to contribute an additional EUR 52 million in gross value added (GVA) for the North West economy in the next three years.

 To understand geography trends, Download Sample Report.

-United Kingdom Factory Automation and Industrial Controls Market is moderately consolidated.
-The market is dominated by major players but is increasingly witnessing the entry of new start ups .
-These start ups are getting ample support from the UK government programmes.
+The UK factory automation and industrial controls market is moderately consolidated.
+The market is dominated by major players but is increasingly witnessing the entry of new start-ups.
+These start-ups are getting ample support from the UK government programs.